• Home

 Most people don’t choose to be homeless or disadvantaged.
 For many, this happens because of domestic violence, marriage/ relationship breakdown, loss or change of employment, illness or accidents, family breakdown.

-As our community deals with the implications of COVID-19, the need for extra support is increasing.
+As our community deals with the ongoing cost-of-living crisis, the need for extra support is increasing.

 The Five Bays Sustainable Neighbourhood Group is helping where we can in our local area, working with Woodrising Neighbourhood Centre to give a little bit of pampering with personal care products to those who need it the most.
 The things most of us take for granted.